Max-flow min-cut theorem: Generalized max-flow min-cut theorem

 In other words, the amount of flow passing through a vertex cannot exceed its capacity.
 Define an s-t cut to be the set of vertices and edges such that for any path from s to t, the path contains a member of the cut.
-In this case, the capacity of the cut is the sum the capacity of each edge and vertex in it.
+In this case, the capacity of the cut is the sum of the capacity of each edge and vertex in it.

 In this new definition, the generalized max-flow min-cut theorem states that the maximum value of an s-t flow is equal to the minimum capacity of an s-t cut in the new sense.

 Menger's theorem

 In the undirected edge-disjoint paths problem, we are given an undirected graph G = (V, E) and two vertices s and t, and we have to find the maximum number of edge-disjoint s-t paths in G.

-The Menger's theorem states that the maximum number of edge-disjoint s-t paths in an undirected graph is equal to the minimum number of edges in an s-t cut-set.
+Menger's theorem states that the maximum number of edge-disjoint s-t paths in an undirected graph is equal to the minimum number of edges in an s-t cut-set.